-In order to expand the sales channels for agricultural, forestry, and marine products produced in the prefecture, we have been conducting promotional activities such as sending out information to consumers and chefs throughout Japan through our newsletter, web magazine, and video distribution.
+In order to expand the sales channels for agricultural, forestry, and marine products produced in the prefecture, we have been sending out information to consumers and chefs throughout Japan through our newsletter, web magazine, and video distribution.
 We also held restaurant fairs and business meetings and invited chefs from the Tokyo metropolitan area to visit the production areas in the prefecture.